 Cooper offers extensive prenatal care in our Antepartum Diagnostic Center as well as an array of Childbirth and Family Education classes, including childbirth classes, Labor and Delivery tours, breastfeeding education, and more.

 Our childbirth preparation webinar series is live from the comfort of your home.
-The upcoming series, which begins on May 10, 2021, is designed to provide you with a better understanding of the labor and delivery process, help you feel more conﬁdent in caring for your new baby, introduce breastfeeding techniques, and more!
+The series is designed to provide you with a better understanding of the labor and delivery process, help you feel more conﬁdent in caring for your new baby, introduce breastfeeding techniques, and more.
 A one-time cost of $50 includes four live webinars: Labor, Breastfeeding, Postpartum, and Infant Care.
-Register online here or call 800.8.COOPER (800.826.6737).
+For more information on our childbirth class series, please contact our Lactation team at 856.342.3283.

 Antepartum Diagnostic Center (ADC)